leanlyhq/docs/docs/getting-started/stacks.md

 1. After submission, the operation’s status will be updated, indicating whether the workflow trigger was successful.

-1. To view progress and details, follow the GitHub Actions workflow URL provided in the CI/CD tab.
+1. To view progress and details, follow the GitHub Actions workflow URL provided in the _CI Builds_ tab.

-Once the CI process finishes, a deployable artifact is ready—your first live application is just a few steps away.
+Once the CI process finishes, a deployable artifact is ready — your first live application is just a few steps away.
 Let’s return to your Leanly tenant to deploy it.

-1. Go to the **Leanly Instant Web Deploy** tab in your application stack.
+1. Go to the **Environments** tab in your application stack.

 1. Click **+ Add**.

+1. Leave _Leanly Instant Web Deploy_ as your deployment type for now.

+   > Good to know: _Leanly Instant Web Deploy_ will create a fully managed deployment of your application.
+Hassle free!
+Feel free to try different options later.

-1. Select the generated artifact.
+1. Select the generated build artifact.
 It’s named after the **Git commit hash**, uniquely tying it to the exact state of your code at the time of creation.

 1. Click **Next** to proceed to the review step.